Chair of the Board

 Sherri has received numerous honors and awards, including an Honorary Doctorate from Amherst College in 2018, the Department of Defense Distinguished Service Award in 1998 and 2001, the Gold Medal Award from the National Defense Industrial Organization in 1996, and the Environmental Protection Agency’s Climate Change Award in 2000.

-Sherri serves on the boards of Sandia National Laboratories External Advisory Board on Energy and Critical Infrastructure, the Atlantic Council, the Council on Strategic Risks (Chair), the Joint Ocean Commission Leadership Council, the Marshall Legacy Institute, the Advisory Council for Marstel Day (Chair), Schneider Electric Buildings Critical Systems, the National Academy of Sciences Advisory Committee of the US Global Change Research Program, the University of Chicago MSc in Homeland Security/Threat and Response Management Advisory Board, the University Corporation for Atmospheric Research and the Woods Hole Oceanographic Institution.
-She is a life member of the Council on Foreign Relations and served on its Arctic Task Force in 2016.
+Sherri chairs the board of Sandia National Laboratories External Advisory Board on Energy and Homeland Security and serves as Vice-Chair of the University Corporation for Atmospheric Research.
+She also serves on the Boards of the Atlantic Council, the Joint Ocean Commission Leadership Council, the Marshall Legacy Institute, Schneider Electric Buildings Critical Systems, the National Academy of Sciences’ Advisory Committee of the US Global Change Research Program, and the Woods Hole Oceanographic Institution.
+She is a life member of the Council on Foreign Relations, served on its Arctic Task Force and chaired the Advisory Board on Governing Solar Geoengineering.

 Previously, she served on the Department of Energy’s Environmental Management Advisory Board, and the Boards of Blue Star Families, the Committee on Conscience of the U.S. Holocaust Museum, the National Academy of Sciences’ Boards on Energy and Environmental Systems (BEES) and Environmental Systems and Toxicology (BEST), and the Secretary of State’s International Security Advisory Board, where she co-authored studies on Arctic Security and Energy Security.

-Sherri has written a book, The Neutron Bomb Controversy: A Case Study in Alliance Politics, and authored dozens of reports and articles on a broad range of nuclear, energy and environmental security issues.
-She has testified before numerous committees of the U.S. Congress, and appears frequently in national, international and on-line media.
-She has been an Adjunct Lecturer in International Affairs and Security at the Kennedy School of Government and an Adjunct Research Fellow at the Kennedy School’s Center for Science and International Affairs.
+Sherri has written a book, The Neutron Bomb Controversy: A Case Study in Alliance Politics, and authored dozens of reports and articles on a broad range of climate, energy environmental and national security matters.
+She is a frequent presenter and lecturer to governments, private and public sector organizations, and academia.
+In recent years she has spoken at Harvard Kennedy School, MIT, Princeton, Yale, Stanford, University of Chicago, University of Pennsylvania, Middlebury College, Norwich University, University of Idaho, University of Arizona, Virginia Tech, and Georgetown University.
+She has been an Adjunct Lecturer in International Affairs and Security at the Harvard Kennedy School and an Adjunct Research Fellow at the Kennedy School’s Belfer Center for Science and International Affairs.

-A summa cum laude graduate of Amherst College, she earned a law degree from Harvard Law School and a masters in public policy degree from the Harvard Kennedy School of Government.
+A summa cum laude graduate of Amherst College, she has degrees from Harvard Law School and Harvard Kennedy School.